nathanaelbosch/ProbNumDiffEq.jl/README.md

 __ProbNumDiffEq.jl__ provides _probabilistic numerical_ ODE solvers to the
 [DifferentialEquations.jl](https://docs.sciml.ai/stable/) ecosystem.
-The implemented _ODE filters_ solve differential equations via Bayesian filtering and smoothing and compute not just a single point estimate of the true solution, but a posterior distribution that contains an estimate of its numerical approximation error.
+The implemented _ODE filters_ solve differential equations via Bayesian filtering and smoothing.
+The filters compute not just a single point estimate of the true solution, but a posterior distribution that contains an estimate of its numerical approximation error.

 ---